skrodahl/NewTon/Docs/DESIGN.md

 hover: background #fef2f2;
 ```

+**Important:** All buttons throughout the application use these flat design classes (`.btn`, `.btn-success`, `.btn-warning`, `.btn-danger`).
+Never use inline styles with filled backgrounds or colored backgrounds on buttons - this breaks the flat design consistency.

 ### Hover Effects
 - **Border-based feedback** instead of background changes
 - **Left borders** (3px) that appear on hover